- Change the size of text and other items in the browser

 Is text looking a bit small nowadays?
 Eyesight not as good as it used to be?
-To zoom in and out, and increase or decrease the size of the content in the browser, press Ctrl on the keyboard, and scroll the mouse wheel up or down.
+To zoom in and out, and increase or decrease the size of the text and content in the browser, press Ctrl on the keyboard, and scroll the mouse wheel up or down.
 You can also press Ctrl on the keyboard, and tap the + or – keys on the num pad.

 The Firefox browser looks a little different but does the same thing.
 As you can see, Firefox also lets you know that you can reset the zoom level by pressing Ctrl+0, which you can do with the other browsers too.